 18.October 2014 19:00 Closing Ceremony: Österreichische Nationalbibliothek/Austrian National Library at Hofburg Palace with speakers and artists Nikolaus Gansterer, Daniel Niemand and author Doron Rabinovici.
 Refreshments by Ottakringer Brauerei

-18.October 2014 20:15-midnight Naming Memorial: Projections at Josefsplatz, Artistic director Karen Frostig with video artist Elisabeth Wildling, technologist Markus Sautter, and in cooperation with Pani Projection and Lighting Vertriebs GmbH.
+18.October 2014 20:45-midnight Naming Memorial: Projections at Josefsplatz, Artistic director Karen Frostig with video artist Elisabeth Wildling and technology specialist Markus Sautter, and in cooperation with Pani Projection and Lighting Vertriebs GmbH.
 Photo credit: Axel Wolf Bierbaum.

 Spring 2015 19:00 Academic Symposium: “The Vienna Project: Challenges of Representation Regarding Multiple Victim Groups,” in partnership with the Wien Museum and the Wiesenthal Institute